karollynecosta/aws_solutions_architect-associate/README.md

 Supports both IPv4 and IPv6

 If you want to setup a DIrect Connect to ONE or MORE VPC in many diff regions (same account), you must use Direct Connect Gateway.
+Backup for DX == Implement an IPSec VPN are active and being advertised using the Border Gateway Protocol (BGP)

 Connections Types:
 	Dedicated Connections: